angular-schule/website-articles/blog/2020-01-everything-github/README.md

         ```

         Here we see the very common convention of grouping branches with a slash (e.g. `relase/42`).
-        Many git clients will display those groups like folders.
+        Many Git clients will display those groups like folders.

-     - As another example, we can run the script every day of the week from Monday - Friday at 02:00:
+     - As another example, we can setup a cronjob to run the script every day of the week from Monday – Friday at 02:00 AM:

         ```yml
         on: